 On March 4, 2022, we received written notice from the Listing Qualifications Department of The Nasdaq Stock Market LLC ("Nasdaq") notifying us that for the preceding 30 consecutive business days, our common stock did not maintain a minimum closing bid price of \$1.00 per share ("Minimum Bid Price Requirement") as required by Nasdaq Listing Rule 5550(a)(2).
-The notice had no immediate effect on the listing or trading of our common stock, and our common stock will continue to trade on The Nasdaq Capital Market under the symbol "GNUS" at this time.
+The notice had no immediate effect on the listing or trading of our common stock, and our common stock has continued to trade on The Nasdaq Capital Market under the symbol "GNUS."

-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we have a grace period of 180 calendar days, or until August 31, 2022, to regain compliance with Nasdaq Listing Rule 5550(a)(2).
-Compliance will be achieved automatically and without further action when the closing bid price of our common stock is at or above \$1.00 for a minimum of 10 consecutive business days at any time during the 180-day compliance period, in which case Nasdaq will notify us of our compliance and the matter will be closed.
+In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we were granted an initial grace period of 180 calendar days, or until August 31, 2022 (the "Initial Compliance Period"), to regain compliance with the Minimum Bid Price Requirement.
+Compliance would be achieved automatically and without further action if the closing bid price of our common stock remained at or above \$1.00 for a minimum of 10 consecutive business days at any time during the Initial Compliance Period.
+We did not regain compliance with the Minimum Bid Price Requirement during the Initial Compliance Period.